"Reimagining the museum"

 Kryvyi Rih is an industrial city deeply scarred by Soviet modernization, Russification, and exploitation.
 Today, it stands near the front line as a symbol of resilience, yet at the same time, its cultural infrastructure is in urgent need of new perspectives.
 Local museums often preserve outdated narratives and fail to serve as inclusive spaces for the community.
 This project seeks to change that.

 The initiative is led by cultural manager and curator Sviatoslav Mykhailov, supported by the European Union under the House of Europe program, and involves international expert Neil Titman (United Kingdom), who brings over 25 years of experience working with cultural institutions across Europe, Asia, Central America, and the Middle East.
-The project also features Yevheniia Butsykina, a researcher at PinchukArtCentre’s Research Platform, who will deliver a lecture titled "Decolonial Strategies in Contemporary Art".

 Neil Titman is an expert with over 25 years of experience collaborating with museums, galleries, and cultural institutions across Europe, Asia, and North America.
 He is the head of Kulturalis, a publishing company that promotes global cultures through partnerships with museums.
 He holds a PhD in French and Latin literature.